Salud Carbajal

-Salud Ortiz Carbajal (/səˈluːd ˈkɑrbəhɑːl/ sə-LOOD-_-KAR-bə-hahl; born November 18, 1964) is a Mexican-American politician serving as the U.S. representative for California's 24th congressional district since 2017.
+Salud Ortiz Carbajal (/səˈluːd ˈkɑrbəhɑːl/ sə-LOOD-_-KAR-bə-hahl; born November 18, 1964) is an American politician serving as the U.S. representative for California's 24th congressional district since 2017.
 He is a member of the Democratic Party, and his district covers Santa Maria, San Luis Obispo and Santa Barbara.

 Early life and education

 Carbajal was born in Moroleón, Mexico, in 1964 and immigrated to the United States, initially to Arizona, later settling in Oxnard, California, with his family, where his father was a farmworker.

 Carbajal attended the University of California, Santa Barbara, where he earned a Bachelor of Arts degree in 1990, and Fielding Graduate University, where he earned a master's degree in organizational management.

 Political career

 Carbajal served in the United States Marine Corps Reserve for eight years, including during the Gulf War, although he did not leave the contiguous United States.

 Santa Barbara County Board of Supervisors

 Carbajal was first elected to the Santa Barbara County Board of Supervisors in 2004, representing the first district as a Democrat.
 He was reelected in 2008 and 2012.